The most beautiful beaches on the mainland in El Nido Palawan

 Marimegmeg beach is the most tourist beach in El Nido town.
-Located only a few minutes from Corong Corong barangay, Merimegmeg beach is a long stretch of fine white sand and shady coconut palm trees.
-The first part of the beach is totally free whereas in the south part you’ll find beach bars with deckchairs and sunbeds.
-To access the beach you have to walk through a pedestrian area with boutiques, restaurants and bars (there is a McDonald too).
+Located only a few minutes from Corong Corong barangay, Merimegmeg is a long stretch of fine white sand and shady coconut palm trees.
+The first part of the beach is totally free, whereas you’ll find beach bars with deckchairs and sunbeds in the south part.
+You have to walk through a pedestrian area with boutiques, restaurants and bars (there is a McDonald too) to access the beach.
 At the southern end of the beach, you’ll notice a rocky outcrop (Depeldet Islet) accessible on foot during the low tide.
-Another adventurous way to reach Depeldet islet is by the zip line installed right in the middle of Merimegmeg beach.
+Another adventurous way to reach the Depeldet islet is by the zip line installed right in the middle of Merimegmeg beach.
 If you don’t like the crowd, always at the southern end of Merimegmeg beach is Las Cabanas beach, another beautiful wild beach fringed by palm trees where you can relax alone.
 These two beaches are a perfect spot to enjoy the fantastic sunset on Bacuit bay.
-Merimegmeg beach area is also well-developed with a line of resorts located right along the beach including the famous Las Cabanas Resort.
+Merimegmeg beach area is also well-developed with a line of resorts located right along the beach, including the famous Las Cabanas Resort.

 It’s the beach of El Nido town, a long stretch of sand facing the buildings of Buena Suerte barangay.
-The beach is quite dirty and the sea plenty of boats as it’s the starting point of the boat tours.
+The beach is quite dirty, and the sea plenty of boats as it’s the boat tour’s starting point.
 If you decide to spend your time here anyway, go on the north side of the beach, far away from the port, the pier and its crowded area (pic below).

-Corong Corong Beach is just south of the town proper, and stretches more than 3 kilometres, starting at a point just below the town market before turning towards Marimegmeg Beach.
-During the day, the low tide turns the beach into something like a mudflat, and it’s complicated to swim.
+Corong Corong Beach is just south of the town proper and stretches more than 3 kilometres, starting at a point just below the town market before turning towards Marimegmeg Beach.
+During the day, the low tide turns the beach into something like a mudflat, and it isn’t very easy to swim.
 We didn’t find the beach that clean as well, so we don’t recommend it.
 Despite all, Corong Corong Beach is a great spot to enjoy the beautiful sunset on Bacuit bay.

 Beaches on the mainland reachable by boat only

-There are a few beaches on the mainland only reachable by boat as there is no road to get there.
-You can enjoy these beaches renting a boat in Corong Corong port or Buena Suerte port.
+A few beaches on the mainland are only reachable by boat as there is no road to get there.
+You can enjoy these beaches by renting a boat in Corong Corong port or Buena Suerte port.
 You can also rent a kayak in Corong Corong beach but take in mind that it could be a bit tiring since a strong wind blows almost every day.
 A couple of them (Seven Commandos beach and Papaya beach) are also included in the boat tours.

 Papaya beach is right next to Seven Commandos beach, separated by a high rocky outcrop.
 Even this wild beach is fantastic and will take your breath away with its soft white sand and emerald water.
-It’s always crowded especially at the end of the day because it is often included in the boat tour A. On the beach is a small kiosk in the shade of the palm trees selling fresh coconut and drinks.
+It’s always crowded, especially at the end of the day because it is often included in boat tour A. On the beach is a small kiosk in the palm trees’ shade selling fresh coconut and drinks.